klauspost/compress/zstd/README.md

 in the future.
 So if you want to limit concurrency for future updates, specify the concurrency you would like.

+If you would like stream encoding to be done without spawning async goroutines, use `WithEncoderConcurrency(1)` which will compress input as each block is completed, blocking on writes until each has completed.

 You can specify your desired compression level using `WithEncoderLevel()` option.
 Currently only pre-defined compression settings can be specified.